dantheman39/praat-track-process-files-example/README.md

 # How to run

-In the Praat Object window, toward the top, click Praat > Open Praat script,and open the script.
+In the Praat Object window, toward the top, click Praat > Open Praat script,and open `main.praat`.
 Then in the script window that opens, go to Run > Run.

 ### Version of Praat used